-An individual qualifies for this exception if the following criterion applies
+An individual qualifies for this exception if the following criterion applies:

-1. The individual is a minor child, as defined under the law of th State or Indian tribe in which the domestic reporting company is created or the foreign reporting company is first registered □ Yes □ No -- ------------
+1. The individual is a minor child, as defined under the law of the State or Indian tribe in which the domestic reporting company is created or the foreign reporting company is first registered.